ceejbot/registry-design-patterns/slides.md

 # queue advantages

-- retries are easy
+- retries are easier
-- can scale by scaling workers
+- scale by scaling workers
 - rollback is easier
-- the message queue needs to be reliable, but workers can crash
+- the queue must be reliable, but workers can crash

 ---